DIAGNijmegen/website-pathology/README.md

 **Components**

-This project consists of three subprojects:
+This project consists of four subprojects:

 1. A Pelican static site.
+2. Publications pipeline
-2. A sass-powered Radboudumc theme built on top of bootstrap.
+3. A sass-powered Radboudumc theme built on top of bootstrap.
-3. A above-the-fold css extraction tool.
+4. A above-the-fold css extraction tool.

 ## Static site by Pelican